MintTee/Stockpile/README.md

 # Stockpile

 Stockpile is a backend Minecraft storage system using the CC: Tweaked mod.
-It provides an easy-to-use API to transfer items between inventory groups in a fine controlled way.
+It provides an easy-to-use API to transfer items between inventory groups in a finely controlled way.
 It includes powerful search tools in the storage content database.

 **[Documentation](https://github.com/MintTee/Stockpile/blob/main/Documentation.md)** here.